-such as the Shankill Castle and Gardens and the Applegreen Service Station on the M9 junction.
-The streetscape of the town centre between the R172 and R448 is made up of both 18th, 19th town promote active use and represent positive uses of the
+Paulstown is a historic town, home to a range of destinations such as the Shankill Castle and Gardens and the Applegreen Service Station on the M9 junction.
+The streetscape of the town centre between the R172 and R448 is made up of both 18th, 19th Century and contemporary structures, many of which have been finely preserved, however some have been neglected or their historical architecture has been tampered with.